tedchain/tedchain-technology/README.md

 Issue an asset
 --------------

-The test endpoint provided by Coinprism has third party asset issuance enabled, so we can now issue an asset.
+The test endpoint provided by TedLab has third party asset issuance enabled, so we can now issue an asset.

 To do this, click the "Assets" tab.